OpenComputingLab/jupyterlite_in_moodle_vle/deployment_notes.md

 - filenames only allow [a-zA-Z-_]; so e.g. spaces in e.g. notebook filenames throw an error;
 - the `index.html` pages in `lab/`, `tree/` and `notebooks/` need updating: `<link rel="manifest" href="/app.webmanifest" /> ` needs to be set to `<link rel="manifest" href="/app.webmanifest" crossorigin="use-credentials" />` to handle the auth;
-- the html5zip is referenced in an iframe with a load of URL paramters added to it by the vle'; this prevents the automatic redirect to eg `lab/index.html`; solution (h/t Claude.ai) is to strip the URL of unwanted params (note that this currently breaks the history/back button for the corresponding browser tab):
+- the html5zip is referenced in an iframe with a load of URL paramters added to it by the vle'; this prevents the automatic redirect to eg `lab/index.html`; solution (h/t Claude.ai) is to strip the URL of unwanted params (note that this currently breaks the history/back button for the corresponding browser tab).
+In the `lab/index.html` file, (also `tree/index.html` or `notebooks/index.html` etc.) clean the URL first; in the VLE, should then be able to point to `lab/index.html` as a URL resource (open in embedded iframe):

 ```javascript
 function stripUriParameters() {